Oxana Fedorova: Other ventures

 In 2008, Fedorova released her first book The Formula of Style.
 The book contained beauty and style advice, in addition to autobiographical information on Fedorova.
 In 2010, she became the editor-in-chief of MODA TOPICAL Magazine.
 Fedorova launched her fashion line OFERA in 2014.
 It made its debut at the Spring/Summer 2015 Mercedes-Benz Fashion Week in Moscow.

 Fedorova has partaken in numerous charity projects.
 She has been a member of UNICEF since 2006, and became a UNICEF Goodwill Ambassador in 2007.
 Fedorova is additionally a member of the Board of Advisors for the Russian Children's Welfare Society.
 She created the charity Speshite delat dobro! in October 2009 with the assistance of the Russian Ministry of Defence.
 The foundation provides support to orphans and children in difficult situations, providing specific attention to orphaned children of parents who died while serving in the Russian Ministry of Internal Affairs or Russian Armed Forces.
 In 2011, Fedorova founded a school in Ufa for girls ages 10–16.

 Personal life

-Fedorova is a practicing Russian Orthodox Christian.
+Fedorova is a practicing member of the Russian Orthodox Church.
 In 2007, Fedorova married German model Philip Toft in Munich.
 They divorced in 2010.
 In 2011, Fedorova married Andrey Borodin, a KGB officer, member of the Presidential Administration of Russia, and vice president of the Russian Boxing Federation.
-Fedorova and Borodin have two children together; a son born in 2012 and a daughter born in 2013.
+Fedorova and Borodin have two children.

-Since she was three years old, Fedorova had no contact with her father.
-In 2005, she attempted to locate him but discovered that he had died.

 Fedorova had previously participated in campaigns for the Russian Party of Life.